 - Scale insects (B-6097) One of the more important, sap-feeding pest groups.
 Some scales are very difficult to find and control.
 This publication provides an overview of scale insects and control recommendations.

-- Cycad aulacaspis scale (ENT-00038) Another recent scale pest, this is a major pest of sago palms.
+- Cycad aulacaspis scale (EEE-00038) Another recent scale pest, this is a major pest of sago palms.

 - Wax scales on holly (L-5479) Large white scales on holly and many other plants.